ev1stensberg/techblog/src/posts/post-5.md

 > Full stack & full control: frontend, backend, ops.
 Great people & ideally
 > small team.
 Very pragmatic, minimalistic and evolutionary approach to the
 > dev process.
-Working closely with the business and seeing the app actually
+Working closely with the business and seeing that the app actually
 > matters to them and influences real people every day.

 ## What is the project about?

 The project started as an experiment.
 It grew out of the pain with the old huge and inflexible webshop rented from a third party.
-The business wanted something that would fit their needs, that could evolve, enable them to experiment.
+The business wanted something that would fit their needs, that could evolve, and enable them to experiment.
 Something, where the time from an idea to production would be days or hours, not months.

-So they have decided to get a small team of highly skilled developers, sitting and working together with the business, and write their own, better webshop.
+So they decided to get a small team of highly skilled developers, sitting and working together with the business, and write their own, better webshop.
 The hypothesis was that even with expensive skilled Norwegian developers, it would pay off thanks to more satisfied customers that would more easily find what they wanted.

-## Why is considered "extreme"?
+## Why is it considered "extreme"?

-There multiple things considered "extreme" about this team.
+There are multiple things considered "extreme" about this team.
 We have released to production, to real customers, only in a few weeks, including just a single product page.
 We deploy whenever we want to, and do our own operations, using the cloud instead of the enterprise infrastructure.
 Our development process is